Cantera/cantera/doc/doxygen/yaml/reactiontypes.md

 rate-constant: {A: 3.87e+04 cm^2/mol/s, b: 2.7, Ea0: 6260.0 cal/mol, w: 1e9 cal/mol}
 ```

+@since New in %Cantera 2.6

 # two-temperature-plasma {#sec-yaml-two-temperature-plasma}

 Includes the fields of an <tt>@ref sec-yaml-elementary</tt> reaction, except that the
 `rate-constant` field is a @ref sec-yaml-two-temperature-plasma-rate list or mapping.

+@since New in %Cantera 2.6

 **Example:**